SaharshSikaria/Profile/README.md

 This section contains my notes on SQL.
 They contains notes on Sql Scripts as well as the theory of SQL.

 ### [Case Studies](SQL/Case%20Study)
+The case studies are to showcase my application capability of the SQL Theory.
+In many of them I have given them a narative of a story aligning them with a business use-case for a company.